Code-Institute-Submissions/portfolio_milestone/README.md

 ### Bootstrap

 Bootstrap is used throughout this project.
 The use of Bootsrap was choosen as it presented many advantages.
 The main adavantages of Bootsrap was that it allowed for a complex page layout with the use of its grid system and flexbox utilities.
 Bootstrap also contains many useful margin and padding classes that reduced the need for repitive CSS and helped to keep my CSS DRY (Don't Repeat Yourself).
 Bootstrap also helped with cross browser compatability.
-The one downside to using Bootsrap is that it made the HTML code difficult to read and overly complex with regards to the many classes that are applied to the HTML elements.
-Another area this effected the code was when it came to refactoring the CSS as it meant adding utility classes for repitive code difficult to already class heavy HTML elements.
-One final area that Bootstrap had an negative effect on the project was when it came to testing using the CSS validator.
+The downsides to using Bootsrap is that it made the HTML code difficult to read and overly complex with regards to the many classes that are applied to the HTML elements.
+Another area this affected the code was when it came to refactoring the CSS as it made adding utility classes for repitive code difficult to already class heavy HTML elements.
+One final area that Bootstrap had an negative affect on the project was when it came to testing using the CSS validator.
 The CSS validator did not regonize alot of Bootstrap CSS as valid and raised a lot of errors but if you copy and paste my code directly from style.css into the CSS validator it displays no errors.

 ### Container

 I used the Bootstrap container class extensively throughout this project as I felt it improved the overall look of the site.
-The container-fluid class is ofter used as a default by alot of developers but i feel that it places content (espically text content) to close to the screen edges.
+The container-fluid class is ofter used as a default by alot of developers but i feel that it places content (espically text content) too close to the screen edges.
 Most peoples eyes are drawn towards the center of the screen and I feel that by using the container class it provides a better user experience.
 I also wrapped the contents of the navbar (brand and ul) in the container class as this brought all the content inline with each other.
-The fewer lines that you can trace across your page leads to a cleaner design and a nicer viewing experience.
+The fewer lines that you can trace across your page leads to a cleaner design and a better viewing experience.

 ### Fonts

 The use of fonts was also carefully considered in this project.
 I choose Merriweather and Montserrat fonts as both of these fonts are popular among web designers, along with being versitle and modern looking.
 Merriweather also pairs well with Montserrat in regards to readability and style.
-Both fonts can be used as either heading or paragraph text and I feel that this combonation of fonts strikes the right chord between traditional and modern design.
+Both fonts can be used as either heading or paragraph text and I feel that this combonation of fonts strikes the right balance between traditional and modern design.

 ### Colours

 The main colours that I have choosen for this site are a steele blue, light blue and a hint of fresh air blue.
 For the text I used a smokey black colour along with a pearl white for an additonal contrast and for use in empty space.
 The primary reasons for choosing blue as the main colour is its popular with web design in general (Think of big sites like facebook and twitter).
 Also it is an extremly popular colour among both men and women, with a recent study showing men prefering it 42% of the the time and women 29% of the time.
-Blue also has a calming effect on the viewer and is also a colour used to inspire trust in people (think of police officers or docotors and nurses in hospitals).
+Blue also has a calming effect on the viewer and is also a colour used to inspire trust in people (think of police officers with their blue uniforms or docotors and nurses in hospitals with blue scrubs and uniforms).

 ### Text